nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 # Introduction

-Welcome to PowerCards, a **lightweight flashcards application** that aims to help students streamline their learning process, enabling for faster mastery of course materials.
+Welcome to PowerCards, a **lightweight flashcard application** that aims to help students streamline their learning process, enabling for faster mastery of course materials through the active recall advantage of flashcards _(which we will be referring as cards throughout the User Guide)_.
-As a university student, you can capitalise on PowerCards' **powerful flashcards management system** and **minimalist interface** to create multiple decks of flashcards quickly to manage your course content and spend more time on learning instead.
+As a university student, you can capitalise on PowerCards' **powerful cards management system** and **minimalist interface** to create multiple decks of cards quickly to manage your course content and spend more time on learning instead.

 This user guide will help you use PowerCards with ease and integrate it into your learning workflow in no time.
 It explains the key features of PowerCards and provides guidance on how to use them effectively to meet your specific learning needs.